Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 This was actually Yahoo’s second major breach.
 A separate 2014 incident exposed 500 million accounts.
 State-sponsored attackers manufactured session cookies to bypass authentication entirely.

 Lesson: Detecting threats matters as much as preventing them.
 Attackers were inside Yahoo’s network for years.
-Continuous monitoring for anomalous activity could have shortened that dwell time dramatically.
-Also, MFA and proper session management could have prevented cookie-based authentication bypass.
+Continuous monitoring for unusual activity could have cut that dwell time dramatically.
+MFA and proper session management would have blocked the cookie-based authentication bypass on top of that.

 3. National Public Data (2.9 Billion Records)